Kawasaki Z1300: Series

 The Kawasaki Z1300 was manufactured in several versions, namely: Z1300, KZ1300, ZG1300 and ZN1300.
 It is the biggest model of the still-ongoing Z series that was started in 1972 with the Z1 (900).
 In the U.S., the model was equipped with a windshield, suitcase, and a redesigned frame.
 This new model was called "Voyager".
 In Europe, the traditional model was still available.
 The last 200 models (built in America as all Z1300 models were), built in 1989, have been called "Legendary Six", and were equipped with a special logo on the fuel tank to show that to the public.
 After a ten-year production run, Kawasaki's only liquid-cooled six-cylinder engine motorcycle was discontinued in 1989 after 20,000 KZ1300/Z1300 models and 4,500 Voyager models had been produced.

 History

 Brand History

-Kawasaki Motorcycle's history began in the 1966.
+Kawasaki Motorcycle's history began in 1966.
 Kawasaki Motorcycle is a motorcycle produced by Kawasaki Heavy Industries' Motorcycle and Engine Division.
 Its first headquarters was located in an old meat warehouse, and started humble in the United States.
 Their initial focus was to realize their dreams and therefore did not focus on any fancy things to minimize management costs and use their finances for bicycle production.
 Three years after being listed in the United States, Kawasaki Motorcycle Company produced the Mach III 500cc two-stroke three-cylinder engine in 1969.
 This was a major turning point for Kawasaki Motorcycle Company.
 This invention changed the rules of the game in the industry in terms of performance and successfully won the international market.
 Nowadays, it is a world-renowned motorcycle brand with factories in Japan, Michigan, Philippines, India, Indonesia, Bangladesh, and Thailand.